stadt-karlsruhe/python-oparl/README.md

 By default, HTTPS certificates are verified.
 You can disable that verification by setting `VERIFY_HTTPS` to `False`.

-The libraries logger (`log`) doesn't have a handler attached to it by default, but may come in handy during development.
+The library's logger (`log`) doesn't have a handler attached to it by default, but may come in handy during development.